Ireesh/CaptureTheFlag/Hacker101/Postbook/README.md

-### Hacker101 CTF: Postbook
+# Hacker101 CTF: Postbook

 <img width="754" height="438" alt="Снимок экрана 2026-01-03 170518" src="https://github.com/user-attachments/assets/0044f644-a679-40d4-975b-cdecdf79a566" />

 ## Flag №1:
-For the first, we will try to create an account on the site.
-Go to the `Sign up` and fill out the form, press enter and successfully create a new user.
+First, we will create an account on the site.
+Go to the `Sign up` page, fill out the form, and submit it.
+So we successfully create a new user.
-On the main page, we see posts of other users.
-The first post belongs to the admin, let’s see it and research a navigation.
-What is in the source path:
+On the main page, we see posts from other users.
+The first post belongs to the admin.
+Let's view it and examine the navigation.
+What can we find in the URL structure:

 ```html
 https://64648a3dc11e5107fbbc064f73b9d5c9.ctf.hacker101.com/index.php?page=view.php&id=1
 ```

-We see that `id=1` points out to the number of post and passes as `GET` payload and this parameter passes to `view.php`.
+We can see that `id=1` points to the post number and is passed as a GET parameter to `view.php`.
-So, use `dirb` and try to look for other paths that allow and that we can use for our attack.
+Now, use `dirb` to look for other accessible paths that could be useful for our attack.

 ```bash
 >dirb https://64648a3dc11e5107fbbc064f73b9d5c9.ctf.hacker101.com/